BenSalihKaya/Camera_Led_Control/README.md

 Contributing:
 Contributions to this project are welcome.
 If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request.

-License:
-This project is licensed under the [Insert License].
-Please see the LICENSE file for more details.

 Acknowledgments:
 This project was inspired by the combination of computer vision techniques, physical computing with Arduino, and real-time image processing applications.
 We acknowledge the invaluable resources and documentation provided by the OpenCV, Arduino, and Python communities.